MasteraSnackin/AmplifyAI/ARCHITECTURE.md

 Architecturally, AmplifyAI is a **client-side Single Page Application (SPA)**.
 There is no bespoke backend server; the browser is the application host.
 The React UI captures the user's media and marketing strategy, a thin **service layer** performs prompt engineering and media encoding, and all heavy inference is delegated to the external Gemini API.
 Results are rendered in an interactive dashboard and cached locally so work survives a page refresh.
 This design keeps the system simple to deploy and operate while still delivering rich, AI-driven functionality.

 > ⚠️ **Assumption marker:** The current design is optimised for a demo/hackathon context.
-Production-grade concerns (server-side key handling, persistence, multi-user state) are called out as `<ADD DETAIL HERE>` placeholders where relevant.
+Production-grade concerns (server-side key handling, persistence, multi-user state) are called out.
 ---

 ## Key Requirements